adrienlaws/m59-blakserv-docker/README.md

       - You can log into the terminal by opening Docker Desktop.
       - The `--rm` option means that the container will be deleted on shutdown.
 Nothing will be saved.

+4. Create an account on the server either through a telnet session or using the built-in terminal within Docker
+   - for docker terminal
-4. Configure your local dev Meridian 59 client to connect to localhost on port `5959`
+6. Configure your local Meridian 59 client to connect to localhost on port `5959`
    - the easiest way is to configure a shortcut to `meridian.exe` with the /H and /P flags set
    - example
 ```